01_SustainableProteinPowders_Banner.webp

 - Dr Andrew Berardy, Environmental Nutrition, Loma Linda University

-More recently, insect-derived protein supplements have arrived on the scene, which for the most part contain dried, ground whole insects.
+More recently, insect-derived protein supplements which contain dried, ground whole insects have arrived on the scene.
 Less is known about the environmental impact of insect-based protein supplements, but initial assessments suggest that they can be more sustainable than whey protein supplements – though this depends largely on how insect farms are set up and what feed the insects are raised on.10

 Read more about insect farming and how it can help combat food waste.